johnjasa/practical_optimization/Content/Model construction and solving/Solving coupled systems.md

 So, I'm simply showing what an extremely simple nonlinear system looks like.
 The states (here $x$ and $y$) can be solved for using a solver.

 A linear system is a different but related type of system.
 Specialized solvers do a better job at solving these systems.
-See [[Nonlinear vs linear solvers]] for more information.
+See [[Nonlinear and linear systems and solvers]] for more information.

 TODO : add an OpenMDAO representation of this problem?